Art Miki

-Arthur Kazumi Miki, (born 1936) is a Canadian activist and politician in Winnipeg, Manitoba.
-He was president of the National Association of Japanese Canadians from 1984 to 1992, and is best known for his work in seeking compensation for Japanese-Canadians who were interned by the Government of Canada during World War II.
+Arthur Kazumi Miki (born 1936) is a Canadian activist and politician in Winnipeg, Manitoba.
+He was president of the National Association of Japanese Canadians from 1984 to 1992, and is best known for his work in seeking compensation for Japanese Canadians who were interned by the Government of Canada during World War II.

-Miki's younger brother Roy is a Canadian poet and academic.
+Miki's younger brother Roy was a Canadian poet and academic.

 Early life

 Miki was born in British Columbia, and was among the 22,000 Japanese Canadians from that province who were displaced and interned during World War II.
 He and his family were forced to leave their six-hectare fruit farm near Vancouver, and were relocated to a one-room house in Ste.
 Agathe, Manitoba that they were forced to share with other families.
 He was educated in a French school, despite the fact that he did not speak the language.

 Miki received a Bachelor of Education degree from the University of Manitoba in 1969, and a Master of Education degree in 1975.
 He received an honorary doctorate from the University of Winnipeg in 1999.
 He was a teacher for 29 years, and was for several years a high school and principal of Joseph Teres elementary school in the Transcona neighbourhood of Winnipeg.
 In 1991, he was appointed to the Order of Canada.